puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 will consume that resource.

-Once you've finished your application definition, validate your syntax and make any necessary corrections.
+Once you've finished your application definition, validate your syntax and make any necessary corrections:

     puppet parser validate --app_management lamp/manifests/init.pp

-At this point, use the `tree` command to check that all the components of your module are in place.
+At this point, use the `tree` command to check that all the components of your module are in place:

     tree pasture_app